muneer-ahmed-khan/Shop-With-Sequlize/README.md

 # Shop-With-Sequlize

-my shop project for node with sequelize database connnected.
+my shop project for node with sequelize database connnected IN Node js App.